MCG-NJU/VFIMamba/README.md

 In this work, we have introduced VFIMamba, the first approach to adapt the SSM model to the video frame interpolation task.
 We devise the Mixed-SSM Block (MSB) for efficient inter-frame modeling using S6.
 We also explore various rearrangement methods to convert two frames into a sequence, discovering that interleaved rearrangement is more suitable for VFI tasks.
 Additionally, we propose a curriculum learning strategy to further leverage the potential of the S6 model.
 Experimental results demonstrate that VFIMamba achieves the state-of-the-art performance across various datasets, in particular highlighting the potential of the SSM model for VFI tasks with high resolution.

-Runtime and memory usage compared with previous SOTA method:
 <div align="center">
   <img src=figs/main.png width=400 />
 </div>